-With the exception of pre-natal diets, the Burbank Jail does not accommodate any religious, special, or medically prescribed diets.
-Inmates requiring religious, special, or medically prescribed diets, with the exception of pre-natal diets, will be cited out or transferred to the Los Angeles County Jail as appropriate.
+Except for pre-natal diets, the Burbank Jail does not accommodate any religious, special, or medically prescribed diets.
+Inmates requiring religious, special, or medically prescribed diets, except for pre-natal diets, will be cited out or transferred to the Los Angeles County Jail as appropriate.